The Tarot cards’ Rider Waite symbolism is extraordinary. Today, we will discuss the meaning of Rider Waite tarot cards, piece by piece.

 Symbols Related to a Family’s or Tribe’s Origin

 Within the tribal unit, families and tribes have their own symbols, which differ from tribe to tribe.
-Family coats of arms, family crests, or Scottish family plaids, for example, contain symbolism exclusive to a tribe or family that may not be universally recognized.
+For example, family coats of arms, family crests, or Scottish family plaids contain symbolism exclusive to a tribe or family that may not be universally recognized.

 Symbols of Local and Regional Interest

-The environment in which you live has an impact on how you see particular symbols.
+The environment in which you live impacts how you see particular symbols.
 For example, if a local high school uses a dolphin as a mascot, the dolphin may represent regional learning or athletic excellence.

 Religion, Culture, Race, Nation, or Heritage Symbols